-The Electric Division is building the DUT20 from the ground up.
-We start with designing in September and production starts in February.
-Together with all the departments, we are able to build a high-tech electric Formula car.
-The skills of each member compliment the team, all parts working harmoniously and efficiently during 8 months to assemble the perfect performance machine.
-This year we are focussing on high-speed lateral performance.
+This year our team is building the DUT21 from the ground up.
+We start with designing in September and production starts in January.
+With joint effort from all the departments, we are able to build a high-tech electric Formula car.
+The skills of each member contribute to the succes of the team.
+Within 8 months we make sure all parts perform to spec and work well together, this enables us to create the ultimate performing machine.

 A year of changes

 The DUT19 was a year of change.
 With a completely new chassis which was longer and narrower to create more space for bigger wings we wanted to prove that focussing on aero will make the difference.
 A new packaging was realised with new dimensions for the accumulator.
 For the first time we created carbon seat based on human 3d scans of our drivers and last but not least the black and blue livery.
 The car delivered various records like a world record on the Wet Skidpad and win at FSN, but also the statics were on point with a overall statics score win in FSEast and one of the best scores of all time in FSAE history over 3 competitions for the Business Plan Presentation with 224 out of 225 points.

 After the DUT17 showed its potential throughout the season, it was up to the DUT18 to translate this potential into further results.
 It lived up to expectations by winning Formula Student East, before running into unfortunate issues that put us out of contention in Austria and Germany.
 Besides a complete overhaul of the aerodynamic design, the team also spent a lot of resources on improving in the static events, resulting in a world record 317 out of 325 points at Formula Student Germany!

 Car and Driver